 If you’re seeking an off-the-beaten-path option, consider Ozette Campground.
 With only 15 sites, Ozette will be your private Olympic oasis.
 Arrive mid-week if possible to guarantee a spot (there are no reservations), and enjoy the solitude, expansive views, and manageable hikes through the forest to Ozette River and Ozette Lake.
 The campground is open year-round, though things get super rustic in winter with no water and only pit toilets.

-While most people think of Yosemite Valley when they think of this breathtaking park, Yosemite National Park is actually a more than 1,100-square-mile expanse of forests, valleys, meadows, and mountains.
-Though the valley is, of course, spectacular, campgrounds peppered across the park offer vistas, wildflowers, wildlife, hiking, and swimming, plus a blissful break from the crowds.
+While most people think of Yosemite Valley when they think of this breathtaking national park, Yosemite National Park is actually a more than 1,100-square-mile expanse of forests, valleys, meadows, and mountains.
+Though the valley is, of course, spectacular, national park campgrounds peppered across the area offer vistas, wildflowers, wildlife, hiking, and swimming, plus a blissful break from the crowds.

 Families, birders, and hikers are all drawn to the magical Tuolumne Meadows Campground.
 Though you can’t reserve in advance, it’s worth making your best effort to get a spot at this seasonal national park campground.
 Once you’re in, you’ll want to stay as long as you can to make the most of your allowed two weeks.